yusufbagussh/yusufbagussh/README.md

-# Hi My Name is Bagus and Some People Call Me Mas Bag 👋
+# Hi My Name is Bagus 👋
+### A Junior programmer and web development enthusiast.
 ## About me:
 - 🔭 I’m currently studying at Informatic Engginering of Sebelas Maret University
 - 🤔 My interests  is web programming
-- 🌱 I’m currently learning PHP and JavaScript
+- 🌱 I’m currently learning Laravel and Express JS
 - 💻 I like to build web app with laravel and codeigniter
-- 💬 Ask me about anything
+- 💬 Ask me about web development
 - 📫 How to reach me: bagus.herlambang@student.uns.ac.id
+- 📄 Know about my experiences in [my curriculum vitae](https://www.cakeresume.com/yusuf-bagus-sungging-herlambang)
+- ⚡ Fun fact **I think I am a calm person**

 ## Education: